-The operator Asset Energy Pty Limited undertook a 2D seismic survey in March 2018 and the permit is in good standing.
-Asset Energy and Bounty have co-operated to advance to a drill test of the previously well-defined Baleen Prospect.
+The operator Asset Energy Pty Limited and Bounty have co-operated to advance to a drill test of the previously well-defined Baleen Prospect.
+The well will be named Seablue 1.
 With major gas supply issues developing in eastern Australia; the operator has identified a new target at Baleen Prospect using AVO analysis of seismic data.